LeyuanLoh/react-django-todo/README.md

 - Python 3.xx.
 - pipenv (Great tool to create virtual environment.
 To install just do "pip install pipenv".)

-1. Cd into backend folder and start virtual environment.
+1. Cd into backend folder, install dependencies, and run virtual environment. do "pipenv install" - This will install all needed dependencies such as restframework and cors-headers. do "pipenv shell"
-Do "pipenv shell".

-2. Install django.
-Do "pipenv install django".

-3. Install restframework and cors headers.
-Do "pipenv install djangorestframework django-cors-headers".

 4. Run backend server.
 Do "python manage.py runserver".
 Please note that django is full backend here.
+Apart from that, the backend implements restframework which provides UI for the apis.
+To access the api, please go to http://localhost:8000/api/tasks/.

+5. Run frontend server.
+I believe you can just do npm start.
+The website should automatically opens.
+If not, please visit http://localhost:3000/.
+Also, please make sure the backend server is running.

+Have fun hacking :P

 Things I am planning to implement:
 - Multipage application